naokimas/mathcircle_dynamic_programming/README.md

 * `worksheet-dp-math-circle.pdf`: Main lecture notes.
 I distributed a copy of this to each student.
 In 90 minutes, I was unable to go into section 4.

 * `supp-lecture-notes-dp-math-circle.pdf`: Supplementary lecture notes.
-This one has answers to the questions and what I want to speak or write on the blackboard in class.
+This one has answers to the questions and what I wanted to speak or write on the blackboard in class.
 Not to be distributed to students.

 ## Codes to generate figures